-- (a) Identify the problems and their causes in the case. - (b) Under the given situation, how are the problems to be remedied? - (c) As a human resource manager, how do you deal with this case, especially then the Union is demanding a settlement? - (d) Suggest various principles and strategies the management has to keep in mind while formulating a wage incentive scheme for the employees.
+- (a) Identify the problems and their causes in the case. - (b) Under the given situation, how are the problems to be remedied? - (c) Suggest various principles and strategies the management has to keep in mind while formulating a wage incentive scheme for the employees.

-MS-27 6
+MS-27